wyattis/gridsome-plugin-netlify-cms/README.md

 Customize the value of the `title` tag in your CMS HTML (shows in the browser bar).

+### `shareWebpackRules`

+(_optional_, type: `boolean`, default: `false`)

+This plugin has its own Webpack configuration and server under the hood.
+Setting `shareWebpackRules = true` uses the rules from your Gridsome project instead.
+This is useful for projects that want to use TypeScript or CSS preprocessors within their `netlify-cms` configuration.

 ### `enableIdentityWidget`

 (_optional_, type: `boolean`, default: `true`)